 Photons of different translational momenta correspond to different energies and wavelengths.
 What is the most appropriate way for the translational momentum to vary?
-Surely, it is not advisable to let the translational speed, v_1 , of a photon to vary in order to produce variation in the translational momentum.
-While v_1 is invariant, v_s can vary to yield varying translational momentum and therefore varying energy.
 Since v_1 is close to c, small variation of v_s can yield great variation in the translational momentum and energy.
 Also, non-zero v_s means that the angular momentum of photon can be non-zero, which is consistent with observation.
+This and other possibilities will be explored in another paper.

-Finally, strictly speaking in this modelling framework, c is no longer the speed of light.
-The invariant v_1 is the speed of light, which has the value c' say, which is very close to some universal constant c.
+Finally, strictly speaking in this modelling framework, c is no longer the speed of light. as v_1 is the speed of light, which has the value c' say, which is very close to some universal constant c.
 This modelling framework will inevitably throw up many questions in relation to other theories but it is beyond the scope of this paper to investigate these in great details (but see next section).
-What this framework has sought to show is that one can conceive of a photon with small inherent mass and small effective mass, while maintaining the invariant translational speed and maintaining the varying translational momentum, varying wavelength and varying energy.
-Perhaps, this is not unreasonable compared to the idea of a massless entity with non-zero energy and momentum.
+What this framework has sought to show is that one can conceive of a photon with small inherent mass and small effective mass, while maintaining that the translational speed is close to c with the possibility of varying translational momentum, varying wavelength and varying energy.
+Perhaps, this idea of photon is not unreasonable compared to the idea of a massless photon with non-zero energy and momentum; this idea will be dealt with in another paper.